Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Preference for public sector opportunities among young Ivorians

-The large variance of the distribution, even for identical offers, suggests that students may have very different preferences.
-At the extreme, some display a high distaste for a public sector job.
-Conversely, some other display a high taste for public sector jobs.
+The large variance of the distribution suggests that the students may have very different preferences.
+Some show a high distaste for a public sector job.
+In contrast, some others display a high taste for public sector jobs.
 Is it likely that these individuals can be induced to change their preferred sector?
 The answer to this question depends in part on the resolvable uncertainty.
-If there were no resolvable uncertainty, the distribution of median returns would capture the population distribution of ex ante returns $F_S$.
+If there were no resolvable uncertainty, the distribution of the median returns would capture the population distribution of ex ante returns $F_S$.
 However, if respondents are very uncertain about their preferences, a shock in the resolvable uncertainty might move them above or below the zero-return threshold.

-In Figure \ref{fig:distr_quantile_FQ}, the horizontal distance between the first and third-quartile distribution gives an indication of the individual-specific resolvable uncertainty.
-The distributions are well-separated, which hints at a high prevalence of uncertainty about ex ante returns.
+In Figure \ref{fig:distr_quantile_FQ}, the horizontal distance between the first ($\tau=0.25$) and third-quartile ($\tau=0.75$) distribution gives an indication of the individual-specific resolvable uncertainty.
+The distributions are well separated, which hints at a high prevalence of uncertainty about ex ante returns.
 To get a sense of the importance of the resolvable uncertainty, one can look at the crossing of the distributions with the zero-line.
-For example, if everyone was subject to the same shock, and this shock would correspond to the first-quartile of the resolvable uncertainty more than 80 percent of the population would perceive negative returns from a public sector job.
-This represents a change by about 30pp from the distribution of median returns.
+For example, if everyone was subject to the same shock, and this shock would correspond to the first-quartile of the resolvable uncertainty close to 60 percent of the population would perceive negative returns from a public sector job.
+This represents a change by about 25pp from the distribution of median returns.